jamiekaye9/fix-hub-front-end/README.md

 I found this to be my most intriguing project so far.
 I explored many concepts beyond my course syllabus, which, on reflection, shows how much more confident I’ve become in my abilities as a developer.

-I found this to be my most intriuging project to date.
-I introduced many different concepts outside of my course syllabus, which after self reflexation, shows a growth in confidence of my capabilities.
+I found this to be my most intriguing project to date.
+I introduced many different concepts outside of my course syllabus, which after self reflection, shows a growth in confidence of my capabilities.

 Key Learnings:
 - There are countless React and Express libraries available that can greatly enhance an application’s functionality and user experience — it’s just a matter of exploring and choosing the right tools.